 If the landing page is on an aggregator domain (for example,

-vk.com), the page address is treated as the domain.
+vk.com), your page address is treated as a domain.
 For example, ads with links to

 - Ads for mobile apps